harika-thota/html_css/README.md

 # html_css
 ## projects and apps by using html and css

+> I want to use this space to explain my work more.
+I will take you through the html code, tags, uses.
+Lets get started.

 1.	!DOCTYPE HTML: Defines Document type (Html version 5)
 2.	!-- comments-- : Defines a comment
 3.	html: Defines the root of an HTML document